 Editorial Brexit was supposed to be upon us, with Theresa May leading at the helm.
 Instead, parliament voted to prolong our membership of the EU and Theresa May has offered to put down her premiership.
 May agreed to step aside if parliament formally voted for her EU Withdrawal Agreement, handing the next, integral phase of … Continue reading Brexit is still a mess

 By Hobhouse Brexit has thrown-up a lot of questions for British culture, government and the individual Brit to answer.
 What does British identity entail?
 What is our place in the world?
 Does the Union exist in name only?
 The question I most ask myself is ‘am I unwittingly being undemocratic in lending my support for … Continue reading Am I Becoming Undemocratic?

 By Hobhouse Sajid Javid has deprived Shamima Begum of her British citizenship, in a move that could see the 19-year-old and her child become stateless.
 This brash decision not only stands directly opposed to our agreed upon Human Rights, it also makes Britain a hypocrite.
-And for what, for the Conservative party to avoid a … Continue reading Begum’s Citizenship
+And for what?
+The Conservative party to avoid a few … Continue reading Begum’s Citizenship

 By Hobhouse The number of Britons in work has once again struck a new statistic, with a record 32.6 million employed between October and December, the Office of National Statistics’ figures show.
 The jobless rate, lingering at 4 per cent, remains at is lowest since 1975.
 Weekly average earnings also showed an increase of 3.4 … Continue reading Why we shouldn’t care that UK employment is at a record high.